 About 645,000 Americans die from heart disease — also called cardiovascular disease— each year, according to the Centers for Disease Control and Prevention.
 That means one in every four deaths is because of heart disease.

 It’s expensive, too.
-The Unites States spends about $200 billion a year for health care services, medications and lost productivity relating to heart disease, the CDC estimates.
+The United States spent about $350 billion from 2014 to 2015 for health care services, medications and lost productivity relating to heart disease, the CDC estimates.